George Sanders: Hollywood and 20th Century-Fox

 20th Century-Fox was looking for an actor to play a villain in its Hollywood-made film Lloyd's of London (1936).
 Sanders was duly cast as Lord Everett Stacy, opposite Tyrone Power, in one of his first leads, as the hero; Sanders' smooth, upper-class English accent, his sleek manner, and his suave, superior, and somewhat threatening air made him in demand for American films for years to come.
 Lloyd's of London was a big hit, and in November 1936, Fox placed Sanders under a seven-year contract.

 Character roles

 Sanders returned to Hollywood, where RKO wanted him to play the hero in a series of B-movies, The Saint.
 The Saint in New York (1938) had already been made starring Louis Hayward in the title role, but when he decided not to return to the role, Sanders took over for The Saint Strikes Back (1939).
 In 1940, Sanders played Jack Favell in Alfred Hitchcock's Rebecca, opposite Laurence Olivier and Joan Fontaine.
+He worked again with Hitchcock that same year on Foreign Correspondent.